-With these older coding methods, something as simple as changing the date requires laborious changeover activities.
-Worse still, the codes produced are often of low quality and difficult to read-which can unfairly influence the customer's perception of the underlying product's true quality.
+With these older printing methods, something as simple as changing the date requires laborious changeover activities.
+Worse still, the codes produced are often of low quality and difficult to read - which can unfairly influence the customer's perception of the underlying product's true quality.

-Early-generation continuous ink jet (CIJ) technologies have proven to be an improvement over those older analog methods.
+Early-generation CIJ technologies have proven to be an improvement over those older analog methods.
 With just the push of a button, a line manager can immediately recall a digitally stored code, thereby reducing changeover times.
-Resistance to smudging is also much improved.

-Still, these early-generation printers have their drawbacks in demanding operating environments like those found in wire, cable and pipe manufacturing.
-Numerous printer maintenance events-both planned and unexpected-can severely impact productivity.
+Still, these early-generation printers have their drawbacks in demanding operating environments like those found in wire and cable manufacturing.
+Numerous printer maintenance events - both planned and unexpected - can severely impact productivity.